innerNULL/pypack/README.md

-# prelocatable
+# pylocatable
-makes Python environment RELOCATABLE.
+makes PYthon environment reLOCATABLE.
 By running `python pack.py`, you can get a locatable to anywhere python environment tar.gz file.
 You can control which kind python environment you want by customize your config file.